reality/komenti/README.md

 ## Get Abstracts

-Get abstracts from EBI PMCSearch matching any class label.
+Get abstracts from EBI PMCSearch matching any class label (using, as input, the output of the 'query' sub-command).

 ```bash
 ./Komenti get_abstracts -l labels.txt --out abstracts/